Skip to main content

 2. Configure Initial Project Size.

-In a BYOC project, the search service, other database components, and core support services use different Google Compute Engine (GCE) instances.
+In a BYOC project, the query node, index services, Milvus components, and dependencies use different Google Compute Engine (GCE) instances.
 You can set instance types for these services and components.

 If Auto-scaling is disabled, simply specify the number of GCE instances required for each project component in the corresponding Count field.